What is DMARC?

 What is the State of DMARC Adoption?

-DMARC adoption is moving fairly quickly.
+Adoption is moving fairly quickly.
 So far, thousands of large, medium and small companies are using DMARC to screen their incoming email.
-Large Inbox Providers worldwide make up the largest portion of service providers adopting DMARC technologies.
+Large Inbox Providers worldwide make up the largest portion of service providers adopting these technologies.
 Google and Gmail account for over 70% of the reported email volume according to MxToolbox, a company based in Austin, TX that supports global Internet operations by providing free, fast and accurate network diagnostic and lookup tools.
 If you are hoping to send email to a Google address, you must adopt DMARC reporting.

 On the other hand, global government adoption appears to be lagging.
 With less than .1% of the message volume sampled by MxToolbox, government adoption appears to need strengthening.
 So far, the US and UK are leading the way.